John Joseph McCort

 John Joseph McCort (February 16, 1860 - April 21, 1936) was an American prelate of the Catholic Church.
-He served as bishop of Altoona in Pennsylvania from 1920 until his death in 1936.
+He served as Bishop of Altoona in Pennsylvania from 1920 until his death in 1936.

 Biography

 Early life and education

 John McCort was born on February 16, 1860, in Philadelphia, Pennsylvania, to James and Sarah (née McCrystal) McCort, who were natives of Ireland.
 His father died during the American Civil War, having enlisted in the 110th Pennsylvania Infantry Regiment of the Union Army.
-McCort received his early education under the Christian Brothers at the parochial school of St. Michael's Parish, which later became La Salle College High School.
+McCort received his early education under the Christian Brothers at the parochial school of St. Michael's Parish; that school later became La Salle College High School.
 After completing his courses there, McCort studied at La Salle College in Philadelphia and then entered St. Charles Borromeo Seminary in Philadelphia in 1876 to prepare for the priesthood.

 Priesthood

 McCort was ordained a priest for the Archdiocese of Philadelphia on October 14, 1883, by Bishop Jeremiah F. Shanahan.
 A few months shy of the canonical age of 24, McCort was granted a special dispensation from the Vatican to be ordained due to health issues.
 Following his ordination, the archdiocese assigned McCort to the faculty of St. Charles Borromeo Seminary, where he taught Latin, rhetoric, mathematics, Catholic history, and liturgy for the next 16 years.
 In June 1899, he was appointed to succeed John W. Shanahan as pastor of Our Mother of Sorrows Parish in the Mill Creek neighborhood of West Philadelphia.

 McCort served as pastor of Our Mother of Sorrows until 1920.
 He was named fiscal procurator of the archdiocese in 1905, a monsignor in 1910, and vicar general in 1911.